Young-ook/terraform-aws-spinnaker/examples/spinnaker-managed-aws/README.md

 terraform plan -var-file=default.tfvars
 terraform apply -var-file=default.tfvars
 ```
 After then you will see the generated IAM roles and policies.
-For more information about role chaining to integrate `spinnaker managed roles` with `spinnaker role`, please visit the [Quickstart Example](https://github.com/Young-ook/terraform-aws-spinnaker/tree/master/README.md#Quickstart).
+For more information about role chaining to integrate `spinnaker managed roles` with `spinnaker role`, please visit the [Update the spinnaker role](https://github.com/Young-ook/terraform-aws-spinnaker/blob/main/README.md#update-the-spinnaker-role).
+And also check out [Enable AWS account in spinnaker](https://github.com/Young-ook/terraform-aws-spinnaker/blob/main/README.md#enable-aws-account-in-spinnaker) for configuration update of the spinnaker to enable AWS account management.